rimas-kudelis/webmin-hiawatha/README.md

 If you found a bug, or have a feature in mind, feel free to open an issue or create a pull request here.
 However, bear in mind that I don't plan to spend much time on this project, so I'm not making any promises regarding support (and PR's are preferred).

 Also, I'm looking for (co-)maintainers for this module, so if you are interested, please let me know.

+## Credits

+This module is based on [NginX module for Webmin](https://github.com/git-matt/webmin-nginx) by Justin Hoffman and @git-matt.